kozistr/Awesome-GANs/StarGAN/readme.md

 **StarGAN** | |

 ## To-Do
-* Add Tensorboard result
+* It takes so much time and needs lots of resources because of a large scale of the networks & DataSets
+* so i can't test it on my machine.
+Skip the results
 * Add Loss Function & Explains